-Our program educates communities on bicycle safety, promotes appropriate helmet use, and provides helmet fittings and affordable bike helmets for $5 to Boston residents.
+Our program educates communities on bicycle safety, promotes appropriate helmet use, and provides helmet fittings and affordable bike helmets for as low as $5 to Boston residents.
 We also partner with health centers, public schools and other local organizations to organize bicycle riding and safety events for the public.
 Massachusetts law requires any person under 17 years old to wear a helmet while riding a bicycle, a skateboard, a scooter, or in-line skating.

 Click here for our Bicycle Helmet Request Form

 Bicycling Rules of the Road

 - Ride with traffic, not against it.
 Ride as far to the right as possible.

 - Respect traffic signals.
 Stop at all stop signs and red lights.

 - Stop and look left, right and left again before entering a street.